CarlColijn/Jazillionth/README.md

 Note also that there is no opposite to `jazil.Fail`; if a test goes well, you do not have to report anything.

+When your test function implicitly or explicitly throws an exception itself, Jazillionth will catch that too and mark the test as 'failed'.
+If you know that the code your unit tests could throw an exception, you thus do not have to wrap that call in a try/catch block to prevent the tests breaking.
+However, depending on the type of exception used, you will or will not get a proper call stack trace in that failed test's logs.
+When your code uses the standard `Error` exception type (or any other type derived from it), a call stack trace is added.
+All other exception types (e.g., `throw`ing raw strings and such) will most likely not get a call stack trace.
+Do note though that while support for getting the call stack trace is common in all major browsers, it is not standardized (yet) and might thus not always work.

 ## Accessing the page under test